Dec 31, 2011

 How to live a life of peace and harmony?
 Siddhattha Gotama's full enlightenment enabled him to realize the truth of the way out of suffering: where misery lies, how it starts, and how it can be eradicated.

-There were many techniques of meditation prevailing in India during Buddha's lifetime, as there are today.
+There were many meditation practices in India during Buddha's lifetime, as there are today.
 The Bodhisatta Gotama tried them all, but he was not satisfied because he found that he was not fully liberated from misery.
+Deep-rooted impurities remained.
 Then he started his own practical research.
-Through his personal experience and effort he re-discovered this technique of Vipassana, which eradicated misery from his life and made him a fully enlightened person.
-He did not claim that he discovered Vipassana.
-He said the path of Vipassana was already there.
+Through his personal experience and effort he re-discovered this technique of Vipassana, which eradicated all impurities in the mind and made him a fully enlightened person.
+He did not claim to have discovered Vipassana.
+He said the path was already there.
 Dhamma is timeless.
 A Sammasambuddha rediscovers Vipassana, when it becomes lost to humanity.

 There are many techniques that give temporary relief from suffering.
 When you become miserable you divert your attention to something else.
 Then you feel that you have come out of your misery, but you are not totally relieved.

-If something undesirable has happened in life, you become agitated.
-You cannot bear this misery and want to run away from it.
-You may go to a cinema or a theatre, or you may indulge in other sensual entertainments.
-You may go out drinking, and so on.
-All this is running away from misery.
+If something undesirable has happened, you become agitated.
+You cannot bear it want to run away from it, divert the mind.
+You watch a movie, or indulge in other sensual entertainments.
+You go out drinking, and so on.
+All this is running away from the difficulty.
 Escape is no solution to the problem.
 Instead, the misery is multiplying.

 In Buddha's enlightenment he realized that one must face reality.
 Instead of running away from the problem, one must face it.